Michel Trudeau: Death

-On November 13, 1998, Trudeau died as the result of an avalanche.
+On November 13, 1998, Michel Trudeau died as the result of an avalanche.
 He was aged 23.
 He had been working for about a year at Red Mountain Resort and living in Rossland, British Columbia.
 He was taking a backcountry skiing trip with some friends in Kokanee Glacier Provincial Park when he was swept into Kokanee Lake (approximately 49°44'53.2"N 117°10'32.2"W) and unable to reach the shore.
 His companions were unable to effect a rescue, and it was presumed that Trudeau drowned.
 An extensive search was launched, but his body was not found.
 The lake's high elevation and limited days of open waters each year prevented divers from completing the search.
 The Trudeau family called off the recovery and later supported the construction of a chalet nearby as a memorial to their youngest son and victims of avalanches.

 A varietal of rose discovered by Betsy Dening, a British Columbia horticulturist and Trudeau's aunt, debuted at the World Rose Festival in 2010 as the "Michel Trudeau Memorial Rosebush".
 Sales of the rosebush benefit the Canadian Avalanche Foundation.